danko1122q/kit/src/syntax_mapping/builtins/README.md

 ## File syntax

-Each TOML file should contain a single section named `mappings`, with each of its keys being a language identifier (first column of `bat -L`; also referred to as "target").
+Each TOML file should contain a single section named `mappings`, with each of its keys being a language identifier (first column of `kit -L`; also referred to as "target").

 The value of each key should be an array of strings, with each item being a glob